aaossa/Computer-Security-Algorithms/README.md

 * **CCA on Textbook RSA** Turns out padding is important

 * **Fast Hashing Passwords** Cryptographic hash functions shouldn't be used to hash passwords directly

+* **Salt Alone Won't Save You** Salting password hashes is important, but not enough on it's own